travierm/enzo/README.md

 # Enzo
 Enzo is a web application framework that focuses heavily on server side rendering through JSX templating.
-We use Preact as a server side JSX render engine and also give you the ability to write Preact components on the frontend through Hydration.
+We use Preact as a server side JSX engine and also give you the ability to use Preact components on the frontend through Hydration.

-To avoid page refreshes and add interactivty we lean on HTMX to handle updating the DOM as users interact with your application.
+To avoid page refreshes and add interactivity we lean on HTMX to handle updating the DOM as users interact with your application.

 ## Philosophy